 - Always be sure to go to the provider’s website and check out their blog.
 They might even have developer notes that mention the latest software updates.

 It’s also imperative to understand how much the plan you’re going to sign up for costs.
+Sometimes it takes quite a bit of research to find this out.
+For example, take a look at this deep dive we did into Dialpad pricing.
 Even better, you should know if you’re going to be locked into that initial price.
 Three years is a long time in the tech industry.
 Trends, features, and functionalities are all changing rapidly in conjunction with the effort to improve the customer experience.

 If you’re a startup and you predict your business will need more to stay competitive, it should be clear that you can upgrade your plan at any time.
 Or, at the very least, there are add-ons you can purchase to personalize the user experience.
 Priorities change as your business grows.
 The plan you lock yourself into shouldn’t keep you from meeting the specific needs of your customers.